timothybond/Snapdragon/README.md

 I recently rewrote the logic to construct most of the abilities (particularly Ongoing and On-Reveal ones) as a fluent API (at the moment, still nested under a `Snapdragon.Fluent` namespace).
 I think in general it's an improvement on the prior implementation for abilities, particularly in terms of how easy it is to follow things in `SnapCards.cs` but also in terms of how flexible and extensible the abilities are, but there's definitely some cleanup and refactoring that would be good:

-- A lot of the old ability logic is still in place and needs to be deleted (in progress)
+- A lot of the old ability logic is still in place and needs to be deleted
 - Once this is the only way to make abilities, there's no point in keeping it in a `Fluent` namespace (which was more so I could keep track of the in-progress work)
 - Some of the builder types are hard to follow and not well-documented - in practice they end up *mostly* being intuitive, but there's no justification for not making them cleaner and documenting them
 - The types *mostly* work as desired when chaining together stuff, but occasionally I need to explicitly specify one